 Particles and Particle Systems

-A particle is a textured position with dimensions.
+A particle is a textured position without dimensions.
 This description may seem contradictory because you have learned that a texture is an image and images are always defined by a width and height and will definitely occupy an area.
 The important clarification is that the game engine logic processes a particle as a position with no area, while the drawing system displays the particle as a texture with proper dimensions.
 In this way, even though an actual displayed area is shown, the width and height dimensions of the texture are ignored by the underlying logic.

 In addition to a position, a particle also has properties such as size (for scaling the texture), color (for tinting the texture), and life span.
 Similar to a typical game object, each particle is defined with behaviors that modify its properties during each update.
 It is the responsibility of this update function to ensure that the rendition of a collection of particles resembles a familiar physical effect.
 A particle system is the entity that controls the spawning, updating, and removal of each individual particles.
 In your game engine, particle systems will be defined as a separate component, just like the physics component.